Drop Down Menu

 King George Island

 This was our last stop before boarding a flight to Punta Arenas.
 The Zodiac boat dropped us off, we had time to see the Russian Orthodox Church, built in Siberia and assembled in Antarctica.
+This small Russian Orthodox church is near Bellingshausen Station, Russia's permanent outpost in Antarctica.
+It's the southernmost Orthodox church in the world.
 One needs to take their boots off to go inside the Church.

 The boots were knee high and were needed to get on and off the Zodiac boats.